Cuomo: Auto-racing, horse races can have 20% capacity

 Watkins Glen International has a 38,900 capacity, which would be 7,780 fans for the August Go Bowling at The Glen NASCAR race.

-The Governor announced that more guidance will be released for these events, but that they will be similar to other sporting events in New York, such as facemask wearing and social distancing.
+The Governor announced that more guidance will be released for these events.

 “The New York Racing Association, Inc. (NYRA) looks forward to welcoming fans back to Belmont Park this spring and to Saratoga Race Course this summer.
 We thank Governor Cuomo for the opportunity to host fans at our historic tracks for the first time since the start of the pandemic.